 Growth in the US demand for electricity has plateaued [1] and is expected to remain flat (less than 1% growth as shown in Fig. 1.1) for the indefinite future.
 Flat demand growth coupled with increasing use of solar/wind generation is expected to reduce the amount of carbon-producing fossil fuels used by electrical utility companies in coming years.
-Specifically, according to the US Climate Action Report [2], the amount of carbon-dioxide emissions from the energy sector in 2020 is expected to drop by 8-12 percent below the 2005 levels.
+Specifically, according to the US Climate Action Report [2], the amount of carbon-dioxide emissions from the energy sector in 2020 is expected to drop by 8-12 percent below 2005 levels.
 While flat demand growth and increasing integration of renewables will lead to a reduction in greenhouse gases, these structural changes may also have a negative economic impact on electrical utility companies.
 For example, as solar generation by users increases, the total energy provided by the utility will decrease - implying a reduction in revenue for utility companies which charge users based on their total energy consumption (Time-Of-Use (TOU) charges).
-However, because solar generation peaks at ≅12:00 and electricity consumption peaks at around 17:00, the use of solar does not typically change the maximum power provided by the utility over a typical 24 hr period.
-Because utilities must build and maintain generation and distribution capacity as determined by peak demand, the increasing use of solar will result in a decrease in revenue, but no decrease in expenses tied to generation and distribution capacity.
-These structural changes in consumption can be seen as an increase in the ratio of demand peak to average demand (see Fig. 1.2) in recent years.
+However, because solar generation peaks at $\cong$ 12:00 and electricity consumption typically peaks at $\approx 17:00$ , the use of solar does not significantly change the maximum power provided by the utility over a 24 hr period.
+Because utilities must build and maintain generation and distribution capacity as determined by peak demand, the increasing use of solar will result in

+Reza Kamyar and Matthew M. Peet are with the Cybernetic Systems and Controls Lab (CSCL) at the School for Engineering of Matter, Transport and Energy, Arizona State University, Tempe, AZ, 85281, USA, rkamyar@asu.edu, mpeet@asu.edu a decrease in revenue, but no decrease in expenses tied to generation and distribution capacity.
+These structural changes in consumption can be seen in an increase in the ratio of demand peak to average demand (see Fig. 1.2) in recent years.

 To maintain economic viability, Arizona utilities have recently begun to recoup capacity and distribution costs from commercial and residential consumers [4], [5] through the use of a form of pricing which charges consumers not only based on their total energy consumption (\$/kWh) (TOU charges), but also based on the maximum rate of consumption (\$/kW) (a demand charge).
 With demand charges, for example, a single transient peak in consumption will significantly increase the demand charge, while not substantially altering the TOU charges.
-Demand charges are particularly significant for consumers with rooftop solar since solar reduces total electricity consumption (TOU charges), but typically has minimal effect on late-day peaks (approximately at 19:00) which determine the demand charge.
+Demand charges are particularly significant for consumers with rooftop solar since solar reduces total electricity consumption (TOU charges), but typically has minimal effect on late-day peaks at $\approx 17:00$ which determine the demand charge.
 Moreover, while demand charges more accurately align the costs of the utility and those of the consumer, there is significant uncertainty in how a consumer can modify usage in order to minimize such charges.